pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

 - Secrets may be stored in state files or stack configuration
 - **Secret Backends** Handle encryption and decryption of secrets
   - Pulumi Cloud is default backend, other DIY options available, e.g., KMS
-- Secret values in resources are encrypted automatically in the Pulumi state file, e.g., RDS master password.
+- Secret values in resources are encrypted automatically in the Pulumi state file, e.g., RDS master password
   - Leaking your state file will not leak secrets!
 - Stack config values can be marked as secret via `pulumi config set --secret`
   - Stack config files can be safely committed to version control!